 Full Disclosure: The ideas in this post work!
 They were super fun and easy to put together at the time!
 This child loves reading and ended up learning to read at the age of 4.
 BUT… we also ended up having 4 kids in 5 years, and alas, the shelf with tiny baby accessible pieces had to go once we had a baby crawling or walking.
 Which was basically always.
 If you have a separate space for these types of activities, or only one 2-3 year old in your house, and you want to make a Montessori-inspired learning shelf for your kiddo, go for it!
 But I never figured out how to make this work with babies around 🙂

 Dots/ Stones/ Stickers/ Playdough

-Mancala stones on the letter of the “week.”
-(Week meaning however long goes by until I think she knows it and I remember to change the letter.)
+Mancala stones on the letter of the week.
 She likes to get the stones right on the dots, so she was getting frustrated with the mancala stones because they move so easily.
-I ended up putting them away and we did stickers instead.
+I ended up putting them away and we did dot stickers instead.